ipfabric/docs/docs/System_Administration/boot_wizard/change_network.md

 # Update Network Config

-To change the IP Address, Subnet, Gateway, NTP, DNS, or Proxy configuration of your IP Fabric VM from the CLI, please do the following:
+To change the IP Address, Subnet, Gateway, DNS, or Proxy configuration of your IP Fabric VM from the CLI, please do the following:

 1. Connect to the IP Fabric appliance via SSH as the `osadmin` user.